 polyspace-access login -export testProject/myFirstProject -output .\result.txt

-To export only red checks, enter the following:
+To export only defects with high impact, enter the following:

-polyspace-access login -export testProject/myFirstProject -rte Red -output .\result_red_checks.txt
+polyspace-access login -export testProject/myFirstProject -defects High -output .\result_high_impact.txt

 Open each text file in a spreadsheet viewing utility such as Microsoft®

 Excel®.
-In the first file, you see all results but in the second file, you
+In the first file, you see all defects but in the second file, you

-only see the red run-time checks.
+only see the defects with high impact.
 Instead of

-To see only new results compared to the previous analysis of the same
+To see only new defects compared to the previous analysis of the same

 project, use the option